undeaDD/Luna/README.md

 The developers assume no responsibility for user actions or content.
 This software is provided "as-is" without warranties.
 Users bear full responsibility for their use of the software and any Services.

 ### Services
-Sora 2 does not include any Services.
-Third-party Services are the responsibility of their creators, not the Sora 2 developers.
+Luna does not include any Services.
+Third-party Services are the responsibility of their creators, not the Luna developers.